Arksine/moonraker/docs/installation.md

 └── moonraker.asvc
 ```

-If it is not desirible for the files and folders to exist in these specific
+If it is not desirable for the files and folders to exist in these specific
 locations it is acceptable to use symbolic links.
 For example, it is common
 for the gcode folder to be located at `$HOME/gcode_files`.
 Rather than
 reconfigure Klipper's `virtual_sdcard` it may be desirable to create a